numq/reduce-and-conquer/README.md

 ## More examples

-- [haskcore](https://github.com/numq/haskcore) - A modern, lightweight standalone desktop IDE with LSP support, built with Kotlin & Compose Desktop for Haskell development
+- [haskcore](https://github.com/numq/haskcore) - A lightweight and standalone Haskell IDE powered by Compose Desktop
 - [GrokViewer](https://github.com/numq/grok-viewer) - An application for viewing, filtering, and exporting binary data from
   Grok AI (xAI) archives into human-readable formats
 - [StarsNoMore](https://github.com/numq/StarsNoMore) - An application for getting a summary of statistics and traffic of a user's GitHub repositories
-- [Klarity](https://github.com/numq/Klarity) - Jetpack Compose Desktop media player library demonstration (example) project
+- [Klarity](https://github.com/numq/Klarity) - Compose Desktop media player library demonstration (example) project
 - [camera-capture](https://github.com/numq/camera-capture) - Part of a project (mobile application) that provides the ability to take pictures with a smartphone camera and use them in the ComfyUI workflow
 - [compose-desktop-media-player](https://github.com/numq/compose-desktop-media-player) - Examples of implementing a
-  media (audio/video) player for Jetpack Compose Desktop using various libraries
+  media (audio/video) player for Compose Desktop using various libraries

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ___